top of page

 Ability to trust oneself

-ability to manage stress, anxiety, fear and disappointments, as well as remaining calm in emergency situations.
+Ability to manage stress, anxiety, fear and disappointment, as well as to remain calm in emergency situations.

 IRPCANADA- PSYCHOMETRIC TEST - KNOW HOW TO MANAGE STRESS.jpg

-ability to manage impulsivity and externalized negative emotions, such as anger and frustration.
+Ability to manage one's impulsiveness and outwardly expressed negative emotions, such as anger and frustration.

 Leadership.png